OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 will make use of shorter time-outs.
 It lets flows expire in a more aggressive manner so there will be more space for new Flows.

-Emergency_recovery defines the percentage of flows that the engine needs to prune before clearing the **emergency mode**.
+``emergency-recovery`` defines the percentage of flows that the engine needs to prune before clearing the **emergency mode**.
 The default ``emergency-recovery`` value is 30.
 This is the percentage of prealloc'd flows after which the flow -engine will be back to normal (when 30 percent of the 10000 flows are